 I’ve become a major party pooper with fireworks…especially when it comes to sparklers.
 This was a picture taken last year when we were having lots of fun with the sparklers…

 Within a minute of this picture being taken, Little Brother got burned on his calf when he ran into the end of a burned-out sparkler that someone was holding on the steps behind us.
 It was awful.
-The burn was second-degree (at least) and burned through a couple layers of skin.
+The burn was third degree and burned through several layers of skin, taking over a month to fully heal.
 Thankfully, it was a very small burn (in size, that is)…but he still has a significant scar.
 We even put tennis shoes on him as a preventative to keep his toes from being burned and could never have anticipated how he could have gotten burned the way that he did.

 Sparklers are so fun and beautiful but they are sooooo dangerous for little kids.
 According to this source, sparklers reach an astounding 1,200 degrees Fahrenheit and are responsible for 16% of injuries around the 4th of July.
 Needless to say, our children will not be using sparklers for a very long time (much to the dismay of my husband and his family who are pretty much crazy about fireworks in general).

 If you want your little one to feel like they get to use sparklers without any threats of burns, try making these danger-free “sparklers”.
 These would be great to have on hand for little ones at a party where older kids and adults may be using sparklers so they don’t feel left out.